SeungKang/oki/README.md

 ## Troubleshooting

-The `-d` option enables debug mode, which will log the pledge promise strings, unveil rules, and environment variables applied to the target program.
+The `-d` option enables debug mode, which will log the pledge promise strings, unveil rules, and environment variables applied to the target-program.
 Pledge violations are logged in `/var/log/messages`.

 ## Special Thanks